Last Updated on

 The second way is to use an external audio amplifier.
 These devices usually plug directly into your motherboard.

-They usually come in three different sizes.
+They typically come in three different sizes.
 Small amplifiers typically cost around $20-$40.
 Medium amplifiers can run between $50 and $100.
 Larger amplifiers can cost upwards of $200.

 Regardless of how much money you spend, you should always buy the best quality product available.
 That said, many inexpensive alternatives will suffice for most users.

-We hope that this guide has told you everything you need to know about Nvidia HDA and that you now feel a lot more confident about what it is, why you might want to use it, and how to install it on your PC.
+We hope that this guide has told you everything you need to know about Nvidia HDA.
+We also hope you now feel a lot more confident about what it is, why you might want to use it, and how to install it on your PC.